 Program Planning & Delivery: An Inclusive Model

-The Chignecto-Central Regional School Board is committed to the philosophy that every student, regardless of individual differences, has the right to an appropriate public education which aims to develop to the fullest extent possible, his/her abilities, talents and skills.
+The Chignecto-Central Regional Centre for Education is committed to the philosophy that every student, regardless of individual differences, has the right to an appropriate public education which aims to develop to the fullest extent possible, his/her abilities, talents and skills.

 To this end, it is expected that regional schools shall attend to the cognitive, emotional, social and physical development of each student, believing that every student is a contributing member of the school community.

-The Chignecto-Central Regional School Board recognizes that students differ in their learning needs, and endorses the belief that all students have the right to have those needs met in the most inclusive environment appropriate to the needs of the student and which enhances self-worth.
+The Chignecto-Central Regional Centre for Education recognizes that students differ in their learning needs, and endorses the belief that all students have the right to have those needs met in the most inclusive environment appropriate to the needs of the student and which enhances self-worth.

 Inclusion occurs in a variety of settings for the purpose of preparing students for full participation in a diverse and integrated society.
-While there may be exceptions where a fully inclusive setting may not be appropriate, the Chignecto-Central Regional School Board believes that to the extent possible, all children should be provided with the same opportunities and choices.
+While there may be exceptions where a fully inclusive setting may not be appropriate, the Chignecto-Central Regional Centre for Education believes that to the extent possible, all children should be provided with the same opportunities and choices.

 Successful implementation of an inclusive philosophy is dependent upon a number of factors, including: